baler-collaboration/baler/README.md

 # Running with Docker #

+## Prerequisites ##

+  * You must have Docker installed.
+See this [guide](https://docs.docker.com/engine/install/ "Docker Install guide")
+  * You must have carried out appropriate post installation steps.
+For example, for Linux systems, see this [guide](https://docs.docker.com/engine/install/linux-postinstall/ "Docker postinstall guide")

+## Running ##

 Running with Docker requires slight modifications to the above commands.
 The base command becomes:

 ```console